Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Farther Along the Rua Principal towards Fonte CobertaFarther Along the Rua Principal towards Fonte Coberta

-After about 2 km from Zambujal, we reached Fonte Coberta.
+After about two kilometers from Zambujal, we reached Fonte Coberta.
 This lovely sign welcomes the peregrino!

 Welcome to Fonte CobertaWelcome to Fonte Coberta